gilbruno/Woken_Discord_Bot/README.md

 ### Step 3 : Edit the _.env_ file

-Edit the _.env_ file and fill the _ALCHEMY_API_KEY_ key in this file You will need to fill other required keys like _DISCORD_WEBHOOK_URL_ that is the URL provided by Discord when you created a Webhook on a channel.<br>
+Edit the _.env_ file and fill the _ALCHEMY_API_KEY_ key in this file You will need to fill other required keys like _DISCORD_WEBHOOK_PROPOSAL_URL_ that is the URL provided by Discord when you created a Webhook on a channel.<br>
 The address of your factory smart contract is required as well.
 Fill it in _FACTORY_ADDRESS_ key

 ### Step 4 : Compile the project